spectrocloud/palette-sdk-go/api/README.md

-# palette-api-go
+# Palette API - client & models

-A swagger client for Palette.
+A swagger client and models for Palette.

 ## Update client & models
 ```